majormartintibor/NetMaintenR/README.md

 Projects

 NetOb:
-NetOb api is used to create network objects like light poles, transformators, cable sections etc.
+NetOb api is used to create network objects like poles, transformators, cable sections etc.
-It can only create or retrieve data, it can not delete or modify in any means, nor append events that would modify the state.
 It might seed the database with initial data.

 NetInspectR:
 Runs a background service that will cyclically generate network inspection jobs.
 The business rule is, that every 6 minutes there will be a small and a large network inspection for a network object.
-These will have an offset of 3 minutes, which means that a netowk object will be inspected every 3 minutes.
+These will have an offset of 3 minutes, which means that a network object will be inspected every 3 minutes.

 NetWorkR:
 Manages Workers that can work in the system and do the inspections.